microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

 1. Save the file before continuing.

-1. Use a terminal window to run `npm start` in the `react` folder to run the application.
-After it builds you should see the calling UI displayed and you can call into the Teams meeting that was dynamically created by Microsoft Graph.
+1. Open another terminal window, `cd` into the `react` folder, and run `npm start` to build and run the application.

+1. After the application builds, you should see the ACS calling UI displayed and can then call into the Teams meeting that was dynamically created by Microsoft Graph.

-1. Stop both of the terminal processes (React and Azure Functions) by selecting `ctrl + c`.
+1. Stop both of the terminal processes (React and Azure Functions) by entering `ctrl + c` in each terminal window.

 ## Exercise 4: Dynamically Create an Azure Communication Services Identity and Token